HirokiNariyoshi/jp_llm_nmt-token-optimizer/README.md

 See [tests/README.md](tests/README.md) for more details.

-## Project Goals

-This is a personal project exploring:

-- Cost optimization techniques for LLM applications
+## Why I Built This

+Started this project to explore:

+- Ways to reduce LLM costs when working with Japanese text
-- Neural machine translation for production use cases
+- How well neural machine translation actually works in practice
+- Building a simple REST API with Docker
-- Practical DevOps with Docker and REST APIs
+- Getting comfortable with testing and CI/CD workflows

-- Testing and benchmarking best practices
+It's been a good learning experience.
+The token savings are real, though the translation step does add latency.

 ## License